Nazism: Position within the political spectrum

+The Nazis self-identified as Fascists; in November 1922 just a few days after the March on Rome Hermann Esser declared Hitler to be a “German Mussolini”, and later that month Hitler demanded a national government for Germany based on the Fascist model.
+In August 1923 Hitler declared “With fanatic determination we Fascists must pursue our goal”, and Kurt Lüdecke was sent to Rome to negotiate with Mussolini on behalf of the Nazi Party the following day.
 There were factions within the Nazi Party, both conservative and radical.
 The conservative Nazi Hermann Göring urged Hitler to conciliate with capitalists and reactionaries.
 Other conservative Nazis included Heinrich Himmler and Reinhard Heydrich.
 Meanwhile, the radical Nazi Joseph Goebbels opposed capitalism, viewing it as having Jews at its core and he stressed the need for the Party to emphasise both a proletarian and national character.
 Those views were shared by Otto Strasser, who later left the Party and formed the Black Front in the belief Hitler had betrayed the party's socialist goals by endorsing capitalism.

 When the Nazi Party emerged from obscurity to become a political force after 1929, the conservative faction rapidly gained more influence, as wealthy donors took an interest in the Nazis, as a potential bulwark against communism.
 The Party had previously been financed from membership dues, but after 1929 its leadership sought donations from industrialists, and Hitler began holding many fundraising meetings with business leaders.
 In the midst of the Great Depression, facing economic ruin and the possibility of a Communist or Social Democrat government, business turned to Nazism as a way out, as it promised to support, rather than attack, business interests.
 By January 1933, the Party had secured the support of important sectors of industry, mainly among steel and coal producers, insurance, and the chemical industry.

 Large segments of the Party, particularly among the members of the Sturmabteilung (SA), were committed to the party's official socialist, revolutionary and anti-capitalist positions and expected a social and economic revolution when the party gained power in 1933.
 Just before the seizure of power, there were even Social Democrats and Communists who switched sides and became known as "Beefsteak Nazis": brown on the outside and red inside.
 The leader of the SA, Ernst Röhm, pushed for a "second revolution" (the first being the seizure of power) that would enact socialist policies.
 Röhm also desired that the SA absorb the much smaller German Army into its ranks, under his leadership.
 Once the Nazis achieved power, Röhm's SA was directed by Hitler to violently suppress the parties of the left, but they also attacked individuals associated with conservative reaction.
 Hitler saw Röhm's independent actions as violating and threatening his leadership, as well as jeopardising the regime by alienating conservative President Hindenburg and the conservative-oriented German Army.
 This resulted in Hitler purging Röhm and other radical members of the SA in 1934, in the Night of the Long Knives.